triska/proloxy/README.md

   again relayed to the intended target service.
 - `URI` is the URI of the target service.

-To make a new web service available, add a clause that relates an instantiated HTTP&nbsp;request to a target&nbsp;URI and a&nbsp;prefix.
-The clause may use arbitrary Prolog code and any number of additional predicates and libraries to analyse the request and form the target.
+You configure Proloxy by providing a **Prolog file** that contains the definition of `request_prefix_target/3` and any additional predicates and directives you need.
+For each web service you want to make available, add a clause of `request_prefix_target/3` to relate an instantiated HTTP&nbsp;request to a&nbsp;prefix and the desired&nbsp;target.
+Each clause may use arbitrary Prolog code to analyse the request and form the target.

-When dispatching an HTTP request, Proloxy considers the clauses of `request_prefix_target/3` in the order they appear in your configuration file and *commits* to the **first clause that succeeds**.
+When dispatching an HTTP request, Proloxy considers the clauses of `request_prefix_target/3` in the order they appear in your configuration file and **commits** to the **first clause that succeeds**.
 It relays the request to the computed target, and then sends the target's response to the client.

-For example, by adding the following Prolog rule, *all* requests are relayed to a local web server on port 3031, passing the original request path unmodified.
-This different server can for example host the site's main page:
+For example, the following clause relays *all* requests to a local web server on port 3031, passing along the original request path.
+The target server can for example host the site's main page, to be used if no other rules apply:

     request_prefix_target(Request, '', TargetURI) :-
             memberchk(request_uri(URI), Request),
             atomic_list_concat(['http://localhost:3031',URI], TargetURI).

-You can add new target services, using this configuration element.
+[**config.pl**](config.pl) shows a sample configuration file that uses Prolog rules to dispatch requests to two different web services.

 ### A useful predicate: `atom_prefix_rest/3`